The Willow Centre is a Sexual Assault Referral Centre (SARC) in Truro, Cornwall.

 We understand how scared and confused you might be.
 You do not have to cope with this alone.

 People often think that sexual assaults are only committed by strangers, but this is not true.
-In fact only 9% of recorded rapes are committed by strangers.
+Only 9% of recorded rapes are committed by strangers.

-Child sexual abuse is any form of sexual activity with a child by an adult, or by another child where there is no consent or consent is not possible; or by another child who has power over the child.
+Child sexual abuse is any form of sexual activity with a child by an adult, or by another child, where there is no consent or consent is not possible or by another child who has power over the child.

-Often adults who fall into the category of elderly or vulnerable find themselves isolated from people outside their care unit to share their anxieties with.
+Adults who are elderly or vulnerable can often find themselves isolated from people outside their care sphere so will have no-one to share their anxieties or concerns with.

-If you feel that you are being abused or are concerned that someone you know may be being abused then call us for advice on what to do next.
+If you feel that you are being abused or are concerned that someone you know may be being abused, then call us on 01872 272 059 for advice on what to do next.